-Solid constructed steel tray that is built to handle contractor hauling jobs.
+Solid-constructed steel tray that is built to handle contractor hauling jobs.
+Designed with leg stabilizers to improve tip resistance.
 Deep tray fits large loads.
+Hardwood handles.
 Easy to assemble and handle.

 Tube-like tire is not maintenance-free and could go flat.
 The hardware is poorly made and doesn't match the overall durability.

 Capacious steel tray stands up to hauling dirt and gravel.
 U-shaped grips provide comfort and control.
 Heavy-duty undercarriage designed to hold up to rugged use.
 Flat-free tire suited to rough and irregular ground.
 Sloped front for easy dumping.

 Wheel can feel stiffer than air-filled tires.
 Axle can sometimes work loose.